Federal Communications Commission.

 Type of Review: Revision of a currently approved collection.

-Frequency of Response: On occasion and annual reporting requirements, recordkeeping requirement and third party disclosure requirement.
+Frequency of Response: On occasion, quarterly and annual reporting requirements, recordkeeping requirement and third party disclosure requirement.

 Total Annual Cost: No Cost.